-Agricultural producers have an array of voluntary water protection measures to choose from that include financial incentives.
-Some applicable cost-shared BMPs for livestock exclusion in the Three Creek and Darden Mill Run watersheds are the LE-1T (Livestock Exclusion with Riparian Buffers for TMDL Implementation), the LE-2T (Livestock Exclusion with Reduced Setback for TMDL Implementation), the WP-2T (Stream Protection for TMDL Implementation) offered through the Virginia BMP Cost-Share Program, and the CRSL-6 (CREP Stream Exclusion).
+Some applicable cost-shared BMPs for livestock exclusion in the RR watershed are the LE-1T (Livestock Exclusion with Riparian Buffers for TMDL Implementation), the LE-2T (Livestock Exclusion with Reduced Setback for TMDL Implementation), and the WP-2T (Stream Protection for TMDL Implementation) systems of practices.
 The LE-1T practice includes streamside fencing, cross fencing, alternative water system(s), hardened crossing(s) when needed, and a 35-ft buffer from the stream.
 The LE-2T practice is similar to the LE-1T practice, except the stream exclusion fencing must be placed a minimum of 10 feet from the stream and the cost-share rate is less than for LE-1T.
-The WP-2T practice is similar to the LE-1T practice, except the cost-share rate is less and it does not provide cost share for an alternative watering system.
+The WP-2T practice is similar to the LE-1T practice, except it does not include an alternative watering system and the cost-share rate is less.
 The WP-2T system may be a suitable option where a watering system already exists.
-The CRSL-6 practice includes cost share for fencing, planting materials, and alternative water source development, and requires a 35-ft buffer or larger with trees planted in the buffer.

-Based on Working Group discussions and the small amount of fencing needed in these watersheds, it is expected that targeted implementation of the LE-1T systems will address the majority of the livestock exclusion fencing needs in the watershed (60%, length basis).
-The remaining fencing needs will be met through implementation of LE-2T practices (15%) and CRSL-6 practices (25%).
-This IP quantifies fencing along perennial streams because highest priority should be given to livestock exclusion systems on perennial streams to achieve the most impact on reducing bacteria loads.
-However, the use of livestock exclusion practices should also be encouraged on intermittent streams to reduce fecal bacteria from direct livestock sources in Three Creek and Darden Mill Run.
-The control measures needed to meet TMDL load reductions for bacteria from livestock direct deposits are shown in Table 5-3.
+Based on Agricultural Working Group discussions, it is expected that targeted implementation of the LE-2T systems will address the majority of the livestock exclusion fencing needs in the watershed (65%, length basis).
+The remaining fencing needs will be met through implementation of LE-1T practices (25%) and voluntary fencing (10%).
+This IP focuses on fencing along both perennial and intermittent streams because the TMDL requires stringent reductions of fecal bacteria from direct livestock and overland agricultural nonpoint sources.